 Brigham previously served as the general counsel of the Federal Motor Carrier Safety Administration (FMCSA), also at the USDOT, where he served as the country’s top attorney over the trucking, motor coach, and moving company industries.
 While in this position, he also served as the administration’s lead for implementation of the surface provisions of The North American Free Trade Agreement (NAFTA).

 In addition to his federal civilian service, Brigham also served twenty-nine years of active and reserve service as a commissioned naval officer and naval aviator.
 His service included participation in numerous conflicts including Desert Storm, Haiti’s Operation Support Democracy.
 Brigham was also awarded an honorary commission of Rear Admiral (LH) in the United States Maritime Administration for his service and dedication to the national maritime effort.

 Following retirement from public service, Brigham founded and led several successful companies.
-Frequently quoted by the international and national media on areas pertaining to national security and infrastructure safety, Brigham now dedicates the majority of his time to a U.S. based non-profit Alliance dedicated to improving the safety and security of America’s national infrastructure.
-He is also an assistant clinical professor in finance and business legal studies at Miami University in Oxford, Ohio.
+Frequently quoted by the international and national media on areas pertaining to national security and infrastructure safety, Brigham continues to dedicate much of his time to Aii, lending his expertise to help improve the safety and security of America’s national infrastructure.
+He was also an assistant clinical professor in finance and business legal studies at Miami University in Oxford, Ohio.